tomer-erez/Psychoacoustic-adverserial-attacks/README.md

 # Psychoacoustic Adversarial Attacks on speech recognition models

 This project explores adversarial attacks on automatic speech recognition (ASR) models, with a focus on crafting **perturbations that are difficult for humans to perceive** but significantly degrade model performance.

-We investigate how different norm types (e.g., L2, Linf, perceptual/Fletcher-Munson weighted) and perturbation sizes affect both the model's predictions and the human perceptibility of the perturbation.
+We investigate how different norm types (e.g., L2, Linf, equal loudness contours) and perturbation sizes affect both the model's predictions and the human perceptibility of the perturbation.
 Our goal is to develop attacks that are **effective yet stealthy** — confusing the model while remaining inaudible to the human ear.

+targeted(encourage a malicious command, e.g. "delete all files") and untargeted attacks can be run.

+---

+## 🎧 attack settings

+attacking the Wav2vec2 model by meta, which was trained on libreelight and libreespeech.

+supporting attacks vs the test set of libreespeech, CommonVoice, Tedlium.

 ---